Join 57,415 subscribers and get free updates!

 Expect to feel weird walking in there…but know you can develop the skill of being proactive.

-Although we’ve already started to address confidence and social interaction, we’ll be delving into this topic more down the road.
-It is ABSOLUTELY a skill that can be learned.
+Although we’ve already started to address confidence and social interaction, conversation and talking to people is ABSOLUTELY a skill that can be learned.

 Here’s a step-by-step plan for what to do when you’re at a meetup or an unfamiliar social setting all alone: